2003

 ● When I tell people my name, they not infrequently inquire—jokingly, I assume—whether I’m any relation to Michael Eisner (the Chairman of the Disney Corporation).
 I cheerfully go along with the humor; but a very small part of me is incensed, feeling that by rights it should be the other way round: people should ask Michael Eisner if he’s any relation to Richard Eisner!
 But of course I don’t show that feeling.

-● 5-22-2003: Debating whether the essential human motivation is achievement of happiness or of power, etcetera, is like debating whether food or drink is more important to the human diet.
+● 5-22-2003: Debating whether the essential human motivation is achievement of happiness or of power, et cetera, is like debating whether food or drink is more important to the human diet.
 With varying emphases, men seek both desiderata, and numerous others.

 [Later note (5-17-2022): That’s a flawed analogy, because, though both questions lack sense (which is my point), the reason for the illogic is different: the first inquiry is illogical because neither thing is essential; the second, because both are essential.
 How might I rewrite that?
 Try this:

-Debating whether the essential human motivation is achievement of happiness or of power, etcetera, is like debating whether meat or vegetable is more important to the human diet.
+Debating whether the essential human motivation is achievement of happiness or of power, et cetera, is like debating whether meat or vegetable is more important to the human diet.
 You could live without either.
 And most men seek both—both foods and both desiderata—and many others besides.]

 [Later note (5-18-2022): The whole entry seems awkward and problematic.
 Practically, the great majority of a normal diet is either meat or vegetable.
 And criticizing as nonsensical the debate between seeking happiness and seeking power is itself nonsensical, as that debate is a central theme in my writing (I hope it makes sense).]